ethereum/go-ethereum/docs/_interface/sync-modes.md

 This means that syncing the blockchain is a process shared between the consensus and execution clients.
 Blocks are downloaded by the consensus client and verified by the execution client.
 In order for Geth to sync, it requires a header from its connected consensus client.
 Geth does not import any data until it is instructed to by the consensus client.
+**Geth cannot sync without being connected to a consensus client**.
+This includes block-by-block syncing from genesis.

 Once a header is available to use as a syncing target, Geth retrieves all headers between that target header and the local header chain in reverse chronological order.
 These headers show that the sequence of blocks is correct because